Talgarr/DnA-Framework/purple_teaming/README.md

 ## VPN

 Add a wireguard server in a dedicated server for each team: this will be their entrypoint.
 We will need a service to create those certificates.
+Make sure to have a way to connect to the VPN.
+If using auto SERVER\_URL, make sure to forward the port 51820 in the router.